-Agency / Stakeholder Responses Location Addressed in Report approval of the Landscape and Rehabilitation Management Plan and again in November 2020 following submission of the 2020 Independent Environmental Audit (26 August 2022) During the audit period, NSW Planning received the following complaints relating to Karuah East Quarry: 7 February 2023, blast impacts (dust, notification of blasts).
+Agency / Stakeholder Responses Location Addressed in Report During the audit period, NSW Planning received the following complaints relating to Karuah East Quarry: 7 February 2023, blast impacts (dust, notification of blasts).
 26 April, 27 April, 11 May 2023, blast impacts (dust, noise) New South Wales Environment Protection Authority (NSW EPA) Karuah East Quarry Pty Limited (the licensee) holds EPL No. 20611 for the premises issued under the Protection of the Environment Operations Act 1997 (the Act).
 The licence was issued on 26 August 2015.
 Please note that records of compliance and licensing matters for the Premises which may be relevant to the IEA are publicly available on the Public Register.
 The EPA would appreciate an electronic copy of the 2023 audit report for our reference.
 In no order of priority, the EPA requests that the Audit includes: Dust management including monitoring and reporting Blast notification and management Complaints register Water management particularly in terms of discharges from control structures Noise monitoring (frequency, location, and noise level) Chemical storage (bunding, fuel dispensing) The areas of focus as raised by the EPA are discussed within the respective conditions under the Schedule Tables (refer to Appendix A) and Table 5.1 .
 Mid Coast Council No response was received from the Mid Coast Council.
 N/A Community Consultative Committee (CCC) No Response was received from the CCC.
 N/A